Marrickville Legal Centre is a not-for-profit community legal centre based in Sydney’s inner west and working across

 Justice is for all people, not just for a few.
 We recognise that some members of the community experience greater barriers to access to justice than others.
 We prioritise service delivery to young people, people who are homeless or at risk of homelessness, people with a mental illness, people with a disability, people who have experienced family violence, Aboriginal & Torres Strait Islander people and people from culturally and linguistically diverse backgrounds.

 In 1979, a group of law students identified a gap in accessible legal services in the inner west of Sydney.
 Together they established a free legal advice service in a small office in Marrickville Town Hall.
 The service was staffed on a voluntary basis and specifically targeted the local migrant community.
 The community response was overwhelming and so marked the creation of NSW’s second community legal centre, two years after Redfern Legal Centre.

 Funding for Marrickville Legal Centre’s first employees was received in 1980 from which a full-time solicitor and co-ordinator were appointed.
 The same year the NSW Legal Services Commission provided funding in 1980 for a pilot Children’s Legal Service, paving the way for our present-day Youth Legal Service.
 By 1984 the Centre employed four part-time solicitors and opened three nights per week.
 Our team extended to 50 student volunteers, 35 solicitor volunteers and a handful of Greek and Vietnamese interpreters.

 From houses on Marrickville Road and on Robert Street, the Centre finally moved, in 1994, to its current premises on Illawarra Road.
 The Inner West Tenants’ Advice & Advocacy Service was founded the following year.
 After 10 years of operating the successful Inner West Domestic Violence Court Assistance Scheme, MLC also established in 2009 what is now known as the Domestic Violence Support Service.

-Today, Marrickville Legal Centre has grown its reach to extend legal and related services to residents of the inner-west, south-west, southern and northern Sydney, and state-wide.
-Our holistic approach has not wavered and continues to pair direct legal guidance with a broader range of social services, which enables people to move forward into a secure future.
-As part of this approach, we venture to drive policy advocacy in our legal system as we continue to instigate meaningful social change.
+Today, Marrickville Legal Centre has grown its reach to extend legal and related services to over 6000 New South Wales residents each year.
+Our holistic approach continues to pair direct legal guidance with a broader range of social services, helping people to move forward into a secure future, and we strive to drive policy advocacy in our legal system that instigates meaningful social change.